Student Impact Grants

 Presented to: Jessica Uy and Ann O’Connor at Chaparral Elementary School

-Funding will support the second phase of construction on Chaparral's outdoor learning space.
-The outdoor learning space, which will be available to students during class and recess, will be used for a variety of purposes including dramatic performances, learning about native plants, art projects, and more.
+Funding supported the second phase of construction on Chaparral's outdoor learning space.
+The outdoor learning space, which is available to students during class and recess, is used for a variety of purposes including dramatic performances, learning about native plants, art projects, and more.

 Front Desk Books Program – $764.32